-A popular pick because he's had two top-three finishes (and one withdrawal) in his only starts at the Masters.
+A popular pick because he has had two top-three finishes (and one withdrawal) in his only starts at the Masters.
 Day was in good form prior to a thumb injury, which knocked him out of two tournaments following his WGC-Match Play victory.
 There's also some good Aussie karma at the moment.

 Evans: Rory McIlroy

-Fully adjusted to life as a global superstar, with equipment he loves, the 24-year-old Northern Irishman should add the third leg this week to his career Grand Slam.
+Fully adjusted to life as a global superstar with equipment he loves, the 24-year-old Northern Irishman should add the third leg this week to his career Grand Slam.
 He finished nicely last week at Houston with a 65 to take a tie for seventh.
 He should better handle the pressure that's harmed him here in the past.

 Maguire: Zach Johnson

 With so many rookies in the field (nearly one-quarter of the golfers teeing it up this week), there will be a premium on experience, and the 2007 Masters champ certainly knows his way around Augusta National.
-Depending on how firm and fast the course plays, he might not lay up on every par-5 (like he did in his win) but slow and steady wins this race, and Johnson will be receiving a present from Adam Scott come Sunday night.
+Depending on how firm and fast the course plays, he might not lay up on every par-5 (like he did in his win) but slow and steady wins this race and Johnson will be receiving a present from Adam Scott come Sunday night.

 Musketa: Matt Kuchar

 I predicted Kuchar to win the Masters after his fourth-place finish at the Valero Texas Open.
 After an early-season, four-week vacation in Hawaii, he was preparing a schedule that few players followed.
 He has now played four of the past five tournaments leading up to the Masters.
 I want a player to be playing well coming into Augusta, I want him to be sharp.
 You are not going to find your game there.
 If you are putting poorly, you have no shot.
 Augusta greens will expose your short game like no others.
-Yes, he's blown back-to-back leads; thus, no one will be picking him here.
+Yes, he's blown back-to-back leads and thus no one will be picking him here.
 Kuchar has already won a Players Championship and a WGC event, and his next goal is obviously a major.
 This in-form Georgia Tech star is the player to beat this week.

 Wojciechowski: Adam Scott

 The question isn't who is going to win it, but who can't win it.
 Only three guys have gone back-to-back at the Masters, so the odds aren't in Scott's favor.
-But who thought the UConn men were going to win it all, right?
+But who thought the UConn men was going to win it all, right?
 So I'll go with the Aussie repeat.
 Much like Tiger Woods and Phil, Scott prepares specifically for the majors.